car-freeNottingham guideEast Midlands

 - Each visitor is given an inmate’s number to look for among the stories of prisoners past.
 Oscar Wilde’s cell door from Reading Gaol will soon be on display, taking its place in the UK’s largest collection of items relating to law, justice, crime and punishment.

 - Parking is always an issue in Nottingham so walking or buses are definitely the best way to get here.
 The museum is just 10 minutes walk from the railway station (head through Broadmarsh shopping centre and turn right to find High Pavement).
-It’s open every day and costs £10.95 – book a joint ticket with the City of Caves to get a discount.
+Book a joint ticket with the City of Caves to get a discount.

 - There’s the Robe Room café for drinks and snacks and – nearby – the Hungry Pumpkin deli with good coffee and Italian wraps.
 For a slap-up lunch or supper, locals recommend the award-winning Iberico World Tapas in the Moorish, vaulted setting underneath the museum.